evzs/GroupieTracker_Chibane_Eva/README.md

 # Groupie Tracker
 ## About the project
-As an assignment given, the goal of Groupie Tracker was to create a website, hosted with GoLang, and this latter had to display and depict data gathered from an API from a given list.
+As a given assignment, the goal of Groupie Tracker was to create a website, hosted with GoLang, and this latter had to display and depict data gathered from an API from a given list.